 Fallen Angels Dance Theatre tells real-life stories for and about people in recovery: raising awareness, and breaking down barriers and stigma.
 Since 2009, the company’s founder and director, choreographer Paul Bayes Kitcher, has brought together his experience as a classical dancer with Birmingham Royal Ballet and extensive work in movement and dance theatre with people recovering from addiction – to create productions that provide a unique, emotive and thought-provoking experience.

-Upon Awakening portrays fragmented stories of lost souls who search without knowing what they are looking for.
+Upon Awakening is a full length dance theatre production that toured from 2015-17.
+Portraying fragmented stories of lost souls who search without knowing what they are looking for.
 By gathering real-life stories from people in recovery, Kitcher has developed an emotive production that journeys through darkness to find hope.

 ‘Through the cracks, glimmers of hope appear, twists and turns of a different kind.
 I am lifted and free.
 Broken and smashed to pieces, you need to be lost to be found.
 But are we all searching for something, someone, somewhere?
 I am not a saint and I don’t get it right all the time.
 Brick walls appear and you have to believe and walk through them.’